-Fresh moringa pods and greens can be readily available in the markets all around the season in the tropical and sub-tropical countries of South-East Asia, Philippines, Middle-Eastern, Africa, Caribbean, and in some Central American region.
-In the USA, the tree grows easily in the Southern states; however, only few owners grow them in their backyard.
-Its consumption in the USA is mainly driven by several thousand expatriated communities of Asian and African background who prefer M. oleifera in their diet.
+Fresh moringa pods and greens can be readily available in the markets all around the season in the tropical and sub-tropical countries of Southeast Asia, the Philippines, Middle-Eastern, Africa, the Caribbean, and some Central American regions.
+In the USA, the tree grows easily in the Southern States; however, only a few owners grow it in their backyard.
+Its consumption in the USA is mainly driven by several thousand expatriated communities of Asian and African backgrounds who prefer M. oleifera in their diet.

-Fresh leaves, pods, seed-kernels can be found in the farmers markets.
-Dry moringa leaf powder in bins, packs can be found in some specialized stores.
+Fresh leaves, pods, and seed kernels can be found at the farmers' markets.
+Dry moringa leaf powder in bins and packs can be available in some specialized stores.
 At their nativity, moringa leaves are one of the inexpensive greens available in the markets.
-However, fresh pods and seeds command good price even in the native Asian and African markets.
+However, fresh pods and seeds command good prices even in the native Asian and African markets.

 While buying fresh pods; look for just tender, uniform, evenly full, green color pods.
 Avoid dry, shriveled, bent, twisted, or broken pods.
-Do not by over-mature big size pods as they feature tougher skin, bitter pulp and hard seeds and thus unappetizing.
+Do not buy overmature large size pods as they feature tougher skin, bitter pulp, and hard seeds and are thus unappetizing.

-At home, moringa leaf should be stored as any other greens.
-Pods can keep well for 1-2 days at room temperature, however, should be kept inside the refrigerator for extended shelf life.
+At home, moringa leaf should be maintained like any other green.
+Pods can keep well for 1-2 days at room temperature, however, should be stored in the refrigerator for extended shelf life.

-Dried moringa leaf powder and capsules are also sold in the stores for their advocated health-benefits across Europe and North Americas.
+Dried moringa leaf powder and capsules are also sold in the stores for their advocated health benefits across Europe and North America.

-Fresh greens and tender seedpods are used extensively in the cooking in Asia, Africa and Caribbean cuisine.
-Only tender growing tips and young leaves are generally used as greens in the cooking.
-However, mature leaves, dried, powdered and can be stored for extended periods to be used in the recipes (akin to dried fenugreek leaves-kasoori methi, in India and Pakistan).
+Fresh Moringa leaves, and tender seed pods used extensively in cooking in Asia, Africa, and Caribbean cuisine.
+Only tender growing tips and young leaves are employed as greens in the cooking.
+However, dried, and powdered green moringa leaves can be stored for extended periods to be used in the recipes (akin to dried fenugreek leaves-kasoori methi, in India and Pakistan).

-Clean and wash the greens in cold water as you do in case of other greens.
-To prepare fresh pods, clean them in cold water and mop dry using an absorbent paper towel.
+Clean and wash them in cold water as you do in the case of other greens.
+To prepare fresh pods; clean them in cold water, mop dry using an absorbent paper towel.
 Trim the ends.
-Cut the pod at one to two inches intervals and use in soups, curries, etc. Clean the leaves as you do for other greens like fenugreek, purslane, spinach, etc. Sift the leaves from the twig and discard the stem.
-Chop the leaves if you wish, otherwise, its whole leaves can be used in the recipes.
+Cut the pod to two inches long to add in soups, curries, etc. Clean the leaves as you do with other greens like fenugreek, purslane, spinach.
+Sift the leaves from the twig and discard the stem.
+Chop if you wish to do so, or else, entire greens can be added to the recipes.